Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

-From \cite{Cui:2015pla}, we know that the entanglement entropy between inputs and outputs for this network reaches its maximum $MEE(D_A)=\log\ QMC(D_A)=\log\ \chi^k=k\log\ \chi$.
+From section \ref{isometric_tensor}, we know that the entanglement entropy between inputs and outputs for this network reaches its maximum $MEE(D_A)=\log\ QMC(D_A)=\log\ \chi^k=k\log\ \chi$.
 Clearly, it shows that the entanglement entropy is equivalent to counting the number of edges cut by the causal cut where the weight of each edge is just $\log\ \chi$.
-From these we can argue that the entanglement entropy can be regarded as a ``flux'' through the causal diamond of an oriented Lorentzian manifold as pointed out in \cite{Czech:2015kbp} and the flux is determined by QMC$(D_A)$.
-The maximum flux of a edge is equal to $\log\ \chi$.
-In other words, given an arbitrary edge of a network the corresponding flux has an upper bound $\log\ \chi$.
 That is to say, if a network satisfies the QMF/QMC theorem everywhere then the flux of each edge would achieve its maximum value.
-Recalling our argument (\ref{a.5}) and (\ref{a.8}) in \Rmnum{2}.A, the equality in (\ref{a.8}) holds because of the QMF/QMC theorem and one can obtain the flux of a causal diamond $D$ by (\ref{a.5})
+Recalling our argument (\ref{a.5}) and (\ref{a.8}) in \Rmnum{2}.A, the equality in (\ref{a.8}) holds because of the QMF/QMC theorem and one can obtain the flux of a causal diamond $D$ by replacing QMF with QMC in(\ref{a.5})

 In the second line $\rho$ is taken out from integral because MERA has same isometries everywhere so it is independent of $(u,v)$.
-One should be able to notice that in MERA the causal cut is also the min-cut of $D_A$.
 The last line of (\ref{a.10}) can be expressed as $(k_{AB}+k_{BC}-k_{ABC}-k_B)\cdot \log\chi$, where $k_{AB}$ is the number of min-cut edges of $D_{AB}$ and so on.